 Other Important Distinctions

 What else differentiates these duffle bags?
-The Cotopaxi Allpa comes with a lifetime warranty and is made of highly durable materials and the bag is ethically made, but it isn’t made of recycled materials.
+The Cotopaxi Allpa comes with a lifetime warranty and is made of highly durable materials and the bag is ethically made, plus it’s now made of recycled materials.

-The Black Hole, on the other hand, is made of fully recycled ripstop fabric that’s also Bluesign approved.
+The Black Hole, on the other hand, is made of fully recycled ripstop fabric that’s also Bluesign approved and a recycled TPU laminate that gives it a nice matte look.

 Both brands let you send used gear back in for repair and resale and give you a store credit, which is cool.
 And both come in a bunch of different color combos, though the Allpa is probably a bit more fun in that department.

 As for price, the duffles are comparable.
 The Black Hole is a bit more expensive at $169, but it’s also a bit bigger.
-The Allpa is $140.
+The Allpa is $175 (way up from $140, the price when we first tested this duffel).

 Duffle Bag Comparison: TL;DR